CASE STUDY

 Solutions

-SUEZ Deutschland GmbH ranks number four among private waste management companies in Germany.
-Their subsidiary SUEZ Service GmbH organizes the transport of about 1,250,000 tons of recyclables per year with more than 650 external transport service providers.
-Significant administrative effort in assigning the transports required efficient ERP-integrated software support.
+Veolia Umweltservice GmbH is the number four private waste management company in Germany.
+The subsidiary Veolia Logistik Deutschland GmbH organizes the transport of around 1,250,000t of recyclables per year with more than 650 external transport service providers.
+The large amount of administrative work involved in assigning the transports demanded an efficient ERP-integrated software solution.

-Recycling is a key issue with regard to the future—the recovery of raw materials from waste is becoming increasingly important, especially for a country like Germany that is poor in raw materials.
-As a subsidiary of SUEZ Deutschland GmbH, SUEZ Service GmbH organizes the transport of around 1,250,000 tons of recyclable materials per year from collection points to recovery points in industry, using more than 650 external forwarding service providers.
+Recycling and the recovery of raw materials from waste is becoming increasingly important, with a growing level of attention and interest across Germany.
+As a subsidiary of Veolia Umweltservice GmbH, Veolia Logistik Deutschland GmbH organizes the transport of around 1,250,000 tons of recyclable materials per year between collection points and specialist recyclers, and relies on more than 650 external transport service providers.

-To bring the materials to the appropriate plants, around 5,000 freight loads are generated each month.
-But how can you organize these pickups and transports?
-Until 2012, SITA/SUEZ worked with an online platform for transport auctions.
-But what was missing here was a more extensive ERP integration for more efficient processing.
-A lot of cumbersome manual work was still required ...
+In order to bring the materials to the corresponding plants, around 5,000 freight shipments are required each month.
+But how do you organize these pickups and transports?
+Until 2012 Veolia (formerly SITA/SUEZ) worked with an online platform for transport auctions.
+But the company learned they were missing a more extensive ERP integration - for more efficient processing.
+Their workflows still included laborious manual work and human intervention.

 Read on now …